Jose-Servin/AllThingsDocker/Docs/02 - Managing Data.md

 With our app up and running, we can used `docker volume --help` to take a look at all the commands we can use with this instruction.

 `docker volume ls` will show us our named volume and anonymous volumes.
 We won't see our bind mount because that is something WE manage, not Docker.
+Also note, here we see our anonymous volumes because the container is currently running.
+If we stop the container and then `docker volume ls` we'd only see the named volume since the anonymous volumes are removed when the container is removed.

 ```terminal
 docker volume ls